Updated on May 2, 2025

 What extras do commercial pilots get on top of pilot pay?

 The extras on top of airline pilot salaries vary between airlines.
-However, common benefits international airline pilots receive include health, life, vision, and dental insurance, as well as a retirement plan.
+However, common benefits international airline pilots receive include health, life, vision, dental insurance, as well as a retirement plan.
 Additionally, they often receive travel benefits on the airline’s flights for themselves and their relatives.

 Are pilot salaries increasing according to labor statistics?